Emmanuels-code/CapstoneProject/README.md

 - User Authentication

-> POST /auth/signup: Registers a new user.
+> POST /auth/signup:
+*Registers a new user*

-> POST /auth/login: Authenticates a user and provides a JWT token.
+> POST /auth/login:
+*Authenticates a user and provides a JWT token.*

 - Itinerary Management
-> GET /itineraries: Fetches all itineraries for an authenticated user.
+> GET /itineraries:
+*Fetches all itineraries for an authenticated user.*

-> POST /itineraries: Allows a user to create a new itinerary.
+> POST /itineraries:
+*Allows a user to create a new itinerary.*

-> PUT /itineraries/:id: Updates an existing itinerary.
+> PUT /itineraries/:id:
+*Updates an existing itinerary.*

-> DELETE /itineraries/:id: Deletes an itinerary.
+> DELETE /itineraries/:id:
+*Deletes an itinerary.*

 - Location Data

-> GET /locations: Returns a list of available locations.
+> GET /locations:
+*Returns a list of available locations.*

-> GET /locations/:id: Fetches detailed information about a specific location.
+> GET /locations/:id:
+*Fetches detailed information about a specific location.*

 **Tech Stack:**